Arts & Humanities Seed Funding

 - How many applications can a faculty member submit?

 As an example, Prof. A is in the Department of Art and Prof. B is in the Department of Anthropology.
-Prof. A may submit one application requesting $7500 of funding.
+Prof. A submits one application requesting $7500 of funding.
 Profs.
 A and B may also submit one application which requests $2500 of funding that will be attributed to Prof. A and $7500 of funding that will be attributed to Prof. B. Neither application exceeds $10,000 in requested funding and neither faculty receives more than $10,000 attributed to them.

 - I am working on a collaborative project that involves multiple disciplines.
 How do I know if my project is eligible?